Employee Engagement Survey Questions: 25 Questions That Actually Surface Problems

 The retention insurance question.
 People leave when they can't see what's next.
 In a 50-person company, "what's next" doesn't have to mean a promotion.
 It can mean new responsibilities, new skills, or leading a project.
 But it has to mean something.

-• Score below 3 on this question, combined with high scores on "I do good work here": You're growing someone else's next hire.
+- Team average below 5, combined with high scores on "I do good work here": You're growing someone else's next hire.
 They like the work but don't see a future.
 Fix it or lose them within 6 months.

 Question 13